House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: MabelAmber, Pixabay

-Acorns are not usually thought of as an edible nut, but they are!
-Acorns represented a staple in the diet of some Native American cultures, and while their flavor is not as tasty as other nuts to mainstream palates, they are quite edible if prepared properly and in many areas of the world are free for the foraging.
+Acorns are not usually thought of as edible nuts, but they are!
+Acorns represented a staple in the diet of some Native American cultures, and while their flavor is not as tasty as other nuts to mainstream palates, they are edible if prepared properly.
 They are not particularly nutrient-dense and have much less energy and fat content than more cultivated nuts.

 Nutritional data for 1oz (28.35g) of acorns: